DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-04-25-filtering-the-application-list-to-show-applications-received-recently.md

 We know that users want to be able to view all the applications which are new to them.

-We want to offer users a way to choose to view only applications which were received on certain dates.
-Since users can already use filters in the application list, we want to try adding additional filters to it.
+We want to offer users a way to view only applications which were received on certain dates.
+Since users already filter the application list, we can provide additional filters there to achieve this.

 ## What we changed